tinaponting/genesis-child-themes/README.md

 ::::::::::::::::::::::::::::::::::::::

 * Plush theme: A feminine theme with woocommerce.
 Very useful book bloggers.
 Bought by me, but I didn´t use it!
 * Simply Gorgeous: Change row 94 to your own text!
 Note: I couldn`t deltale all the text in the footer!
 * Wander theme: Best for photoblogger or portfolio.
 * Rowan: woocommerce and gallery.
 * Joanna feminine theme.
 * Foxglove feminine theme.
 * Fashion Avenue, Genesis child theme for fashion bloggers
 * Coffebreak bloggers theme.
+* Charlie, very simple and basic theme for bloggers e.t.c
+*  Purple- haze: It is purple!
 ------------------------------------------
 *
 For icons: For Icons best use: https://www.favicon-generator.org